ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.93.2 (1st February 2024) =
+* Fixed: Video docking not working in AMP Newspaper theme #5566
+* Fixed: Video not loading on Amp if video set in Soledad theme Video Embed. #5571

 = 1.0.93.1 (22nd January 2024) =
 * Fixed : CSS syntax error in the 'style amp-custom tag #5564